 To find out whether your next-door neighbour likes to sunbathe naked, go to the homepage and download its software, type an area into the 'fly to' box and hit 'search'.

 Alternatively, search for 360-degree snaps of your house with Google Street View or check out Geograph, where users submit photos with the aim of capturing every grid square in the UK.

 Check how close you are to amenities or work

-Another useful tool, Gmaps Pedometer automatically works out how far you're walking and the calories you'll burn.
+Another useful tool, MilerMeter automatically works out how far you're walking and the calories you'll burn.
 It's a little tricky to work out how to use at first, but once done it's great for measuring the walking distance between places.

 Find out how close you'll be to work or shops using Google Maps.
 Type in a postcode or even a complex search such as "dry cleaners in Leeds" and a map pops up with all the relevant info highlighted.

 We're a nation hypnotised by TV property porn.
-While it's wonderful to plan, budget and buy a home you can afford, too many have unhealthy "must own, must own" mentalities.
+While it's wonderful to plan, budget and buy a home you can afford, too many have an unhealthy "must own, must own" mentality.

 Too often, non-home owners are depicted as an underclass.
-Owning is a nice goal but you're no loser if you don't immediately clamber onto the housing ladder.
-Bigger picture financial security is more important.
+Owning is a nice goal but you're certainly no loser if you don't immediately clamber onto the housing ladder.
+In the long run, bigger picture financial security is more important.
 For more, see Martin's blog: A Nation Hypnotised By TV Property Porn?.

 MSE weekly email